interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *0.5 hours* Started writing up the implementation section

 ### 29 February
-* *2 hour* Further work on version control section of implementation
+* *2 hours* Further work on the version control section of the implementation

 ### 1 March
 * *1.5 hours* Writing up software engineering practices section of implementation.